An African story

-This is a story about Anansi the spider and Turtle.
-One day, Anansi picked some yams from his garden.
+This is an African story about Anansi the spider and Turtle.
+One day, Anansi the spider picked some yams from his garden.
 They were extra beautiful delicious yams, so he baked them carefully in the fire.
 Then he sat down to eat them up.

 Just as Anansi was about to put the first bite in his mouth, he heard a knock on his door.
 “Oh, no!” thought Anansi.
 “Who can that be?”
 But he opened the door.
 There was Turtle, who looked very tired.
 Turtle said, “Anansi, please let me in.
 I’ve walked so far today, and I’m so tired and hungry.”
 So what could Anansi do but let him in?